Betty Boyns DesignsBespoke design and wholesale product service

 Betty Boyns Designs launched their warmhearted range of vintage and country inspired fabric designs in the spring of 2011.

-which are available as fabric and oilcloth by the metre, and also as charming readymade homewares: cushion covers, tea cosies, aprons, tablecloths, napkins and tea towels.
+Our designs are available as fabric and oilcloth by, and also as charming readymade homewares:

 Designer Paula Nicholls fulfilled her long time ambition by creating her first fabric design in 2010.
 Inspired by the heritage and traditions of both her parents background.
 ‘My father and other members of his family were fabric dyers and block printers for Crysede and Cresta Silks, both nationally renowned companies, this meant and we had various fabric pieces from around the house.’
 ‘I still remember the patterns of my childhood clothes, curtains and wall paper, those visual motifs have never left me.
 I feel incredibly privileged to be able to produce fabric that other people will love.’

-Based just outside the fishing village of Newlyn, in the far west of Cornwall, Betty Boyns has been gaining a reputation for producing jolly quality fabrics which can be bought at an affordable price.
+Based at St Just in the far west of Cornwall, Betty Boyns has been gaining a reputation for producing jolly quality fabrics which can be bought at an affordable price.
 Everything we produce is sourced, printed and manufactured in the UK and Cornwall.